RPG Errata: Blood Red Sands, and Competition

 Next time, I’d like to talk about a game that I think actually manages to combine the nebulous Competition vs Collaboration thicket.
 Next time, we’re talking about Orks.

 1. It’s been tried before, perhaps most famously with The Order of the Stick Adventure Game: The Dungeon of Dorukan.
-I leave it to the reader if this is the best example to use, and to judge the game’s success in trying to marry competition and cooperation. ↩︎
+I leave it to the reader to decide if this is the best example to use, and to judge the game’s success in trying to combine competition and cooperation. ↩︎